aws-observability/aws-otel-playground/README.md

 First, make sure your have configured AWS credentials using the AWS CLI as described [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

+Then, run `./gradlew build` from root location to build the complete package

 Then, navigate to the scripts/terraform directory and run

 ```